Haskeeb265/obsidian-vault/1 - Rough Notes/Securing Data.md

 ## Cryptographic Hash Functions:
 Cryptography is all about securing data.
-Whether it's in transit or at rest
+Whether it's in transit or at rest.

+- Encoding/Encrypt = plaintext -> codetext
+- Decoding/Decrypt = codetext -> plaintext

+Ciphers are algorithmic in nature.

+- Cyphers are well documented and mostly public.
+The algorithms are out in the open for everyone to see.

 #### References
 [[Edx CS50 Securing Data (Introduction to Cybersecurity)]]